ucsb-cs8-m17/ucsb-cs8-m17.github.io/_exam/e02/typos.md

 * (1a)  "What is the specific problem that <s>arises</s> <b>would arise if `pytest.appprox` were not used</b>"
 * (3) Answer ONLY with what you would TYPE.
 Do NOT include any shell prompt.
 If you would not TYPE it, don't write it.
+* (4b) You don't need to put any `import` statements.
+Just the two test cases is fine.